build-trust/ockam/implementations/rust/ockam/signature_core/README.md

 library and is intended for use by crates that provide features and add-ons to the main [Ockam][main-ockam-crate-link] library.

-The main [Ockam][main-ockam-crate-link] crate re-exports types defined in this crate.

 ## Usage

 Add this to your `Cargo.toml`: